 Fasten your seatbelts!
 We’re taking your taste buds on a mouth-watering ride around the globe… through our wonderful world of pizza.

 Headed by an owner who boasts two decades of experience in the pizza industry, London Pizza Depot in Newbury Park, Ilford, isn’t your typical Halal pizza joint.

-And she appears to be off to the perfect start too as she prepares, having only recently launched this one in June, to open her second branch very soon in east London’s happening place of Canning Town.
+And she appears to be off to the perfect start too as she prepares, having only recently launched this one in June, to open her second branch very soon in east London’s happening place of Plaistow.

 Located on the corner of Eastern Avenue and Aldborough Road South, this expansive takeaway establishment offers limited seating for eight in a clean and airy environment that’s Covid secure, with all staff wearing protective gloves and face coverings.

 London Pizza Depot offer both delivery and takeaway services, with their pizzas cooked at 240°C in a mere 6 minutes, courtesy of an impressive automated XLT Oven procured from the States, and ready for collection in less than 12 minutes.

 While delivery is currently restricted to a 3-mile radius and usually takes around 35 mins, during the busy weekend period, it can take between 40-45 mins.

 More impressively perhaps is their menu, which aims at “taking your taste buds on a mouth-watering ride around the globe”.